Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: HARDWARE IMPLEMENTATION

 The hardware implementation of the experimental system relies on widely used ESP32-based development boards and standard computing devices.
 The sensor node is built on the FIIT ESP32 Kit \cite{Poncak}, a custom development board designed at the Slovak University of Technology in Bratislava (FIIT STU) for research in \gls{iot} applications.

 In the theoretical model, the \gls{iot} device measures the environmental process directly.
 In the experimental setup, the corresponding measurements were taken offline, are stored on the control station and transmitted to the sensor node over a USB serial link.
 The node treats the received value as its current observation $X_t$, stores it as $X_t^{Tx}$, and uses it for belief updates and decision-making as described in previous sections.

-The measurements correspond to light-intensity values collected during one hour of car driving around Bratislava.
-These values are used to model Markov chains to reproduce realistic environmental transitions and extended to a 24-hour time horizon by repeated sampling from the learned process model.
+The used measurements are light-intensity values collected during one hour of car driving around Bratislava.
+We use light intensity here as one concrete example of the generic environmental process introduced in Section III.
+The purpose of this trace is to provide a real time-varying sensed signal for the hardware proof of concept.

+The one-hour trace was chosen as a practical measurement record that provides realistic temporal variation.
+It is used to estimate the parameters of the Markov chain, from which a 24-hour time horizon is generated.
 Using externally provided traces makes it possible to evaluate different agents under identical conditions, since all of them operate on the same sequence of environmental values.

 The \gls{iot} device used in the implementation is an ESP32-S3-based microcontroller, which provides the required interfaces for serial communication, BLE transmission, and deep-sleep operation.
 These capabilities allow the device to implement the behavior defined in Section \ref{sec:system_model}.

 The communication chain corresponds to the multi-hop link in Fig. \ref{fig:systemmodel}, with additional communication between the control station and the sensor node.

 The BLE gateway is implemented on an ESP32-based development board that provides both BLE and Ethernet connectivity.
 BLE enables the short-range connection between the sensor node and the gateway, while the gateway forwards packets to the remote server via an Ethernet link routed through the Starlink network.
 Acknowledgment messages allow the sensor node to update its beliefs about $X^{\mathrm{Rx}}$, $\mathrm{AoI}^{\mathrm{Rx}}$, $\mathrm{AoII}$ and the channel behavior based on observed outcomes.